Bounds on charging power of open quantum batteries: Examples

-with $\sigma^{A,B}_{\pm}$ being the raising and the lowering operators of the corresponding qubit, $\omega_{0}$ and $\omega_{k}$ the transition frequency of the qubits and the environment, $ b_{k} $ ($b^{\dagger}_{k} $) is the annihilation (creation) operator corresponding to the $k$th mode of the bosonic environment, $ g_{k} $ indicates the coupling constant between the battery and the $k$th mode of the environment.
-The second term in Eq. (\ref{e39}), $\Delta H_{A}$, defines an external resonant driving field with amplitude $\eta$ that may inject energy into the system and the third term, $H_{AB}$, shows the interaction Hamiltonian between the charger and the battery by the coupling constant $ \kappa $.
+In the above equation, $\sigma^{A,B}_{\pm}$ is the raising and the lowering operators of the corresponding qubit, $\omega_{0}$ and $\omega_{k}$ are respectively the transition frequency of the qubits and the environment; $ b_{k} $ ($b^{\dagger}_{k} $) represents the annihilation (creation) operator corresponding to the $k$th mode of the bosonic environment; and $ g_{k} $ indicates the coupling constant between the battery and the $k$th mode of the environment.
+The first term in Eq. (\ref{e40}), $\Delta H_{A}$, defines an external resonant driving field with amplitude $\eta$ that may inject energy into the system and the second term, $H_{AB}$, shows the interaction Hamiltonian between the charger and the battery by the coupling constant $ \kappa $.
 Finally, $ H_{BE}$ describes the interaction between the battery and the bath at temperature $T$.
 We emphasize that the charger does not couple to the bath.

 In the interaction picture representation, the corresponding master equation of the model explicitly reads as \cite{op, tabesh1}